aytero/inception-of-things/README.md

 Example: If you have a node with multiple network interfaces, you might want to specify which IP address should be used for cluster communication.

-`--node-external-ip`
-Purpose: This option specifies the external IP address of the node.
-Usage: It is used to set the external IP address that will be used for external communication, such as accessing services from outside the cluster.
-Example: If your node is behind a NAT or has multiple IP addresses, you might want to specify which IP address should be used for external access.

 k9s --kubeconfig k3s.yaml